JaffaraH/JaffaraH/README.md

 # 👋 Hi there I'm Huda

-👩🏽‍💻 Junior Computer Science major at Prairie View A&M University
+👩🏽‍💻 Rising Senior Computer Science major at Prairie View A&M University, focused on software engineering and machine learning.
-🌱 Learning TensorFlow and Three.js to build immersive, interactive tech projects
+✨ Passionate about building efficient software and intelligent systems that solve real-world problems.
-✨ Passionate about creating fun, creative ways to learn using web development, machine learning, and virtual reality
+🚀 Actively developing projects, aiming for high-quality code and impactful innovation.

 ---